kelmp/nets213-final/README.md

 - Aggregation:
 The answer_to_hashable method in common.py converts the object resulting from a json.loads() call into a form suitable for the DataFrame.explode().
 It takes in the actions parameter, where the outermost list is the list of actions submitted by a single worker.
 The dict maps a single action's tags to a list of phrases with that tag for this action.
-Each phrase is a list made up of individual words.
   This returns a list of JSON strings, so that when explode() is called, each row contains the JSON for a single action with keys sorted alphabetically.
-The read_answers method makes use of answer_to_hashtable to produce a dataframe from which answer a groupby can be run based on the 'Answer.answer' column containing the labels provided by the responder which we can use to train a classifier (this step is done in aggregation2.py).
+The read_answers method makes use of answer_to_hashtable to produce a dataframe from which a groupby can be run based on the 'Answer.answer' column containing the labels provided by the responder, which we can use to train a classifier (this step is done in aggregation2.py).
 - Analysis - We plan to collect data from both Turkers and DnD experts (in the form of friends) to train the model on two sets of data.
 We will then conduct an analysis on the performance differences between the two demographics